ciraben/colours-cli/README.md

 # colours-cli

-A neat command for printing a coloured ANSI colour code reference to the terminal.
+A convenient command for printing an ANSI colour code reference to the terminal.